adolan527/daedalus/README.md

 ### Colors and Materials
 These two **.dat** files are stored in a binary format. colors.dat contains all of the palettes stored contiguously (each palette is 10 colors, and each color is 4 bytes RGBA).

+Note: If you see "torqueCalculator" or "GeneralizedRobotArm" mentioned anywhere please make an issue of it.
+Those were the previous names for this project.
+They should all have been updated to say Daedalus by now, but CLion makes renaming projects difficult.